 You can easily get a quote and apply for term coverage online or contact an agent if you’d prefer.
 You’ll need to call to get a quote for a permanent life insurance policy.
 You can also manage your policy online or call customer service seven days a week between 8 a.m. and 11 p.m.
 ET.

 Founded in 1926, Nationwide has an A+ rating with AM Best, which indicates superior financial strength.
 The company also ranked third in J.D.
 Power’s 2020 Life Insurance Study and has fewer complaints than average with the National Association of Insurance Commissioners (NAIC) for a company of its size.

 Best for Whole Life Policies : Northwestern Mutual

-Northwestern Mutual has great financial strength and customer satisfaction ratings and is expected to pay $6.2 billion in dividends to policyholders in 2021.
+Northwestern Mutual has great financial strength and customer satisfaction ratings and paid $6.2 billion in dividends to policyholders in 2020.

 Strong financial strength ratings

 Term policies with conversion options

 Northwestern Mutual is the largest life insurance provider in the U.S. and has been around since 1859.
 Policies are available nationwide.
 The company has an A++ financial strength rating with AM Best, which indicates a great financial reputation.
 Additionally, Northwestern Mutual was ranked fourth for customer satisfaction in J.D.
 Power’s 2020 U.S. Life Insurance Study.
 Their complaint index with the NAIC is well below average.
 The large company received just 14 complaints in 2020.

 The affordability of Northwestern Mutual’s whole life policies will depend greatly on your health status and age, and you’ll need to call an agent to get a quote.
 But the company is generally known to be affordable, and their whole life policies are a popular option.
 You can customize your coverage with riders, such as the accelerated care rider.
 You’ll also be able to use the dividend payments to reduce your premium or increase your death benefit.